thumphries/weather/README.md

 Notes
 -----

-- Use the `--help` flag until I write up the usage.
+- Use the `--help` flag or look at `Main` until I write up the usage.
+- Missing functionality: ability to evaluate different metrics at the same time.
+Adding this is just a matter of nesting the option parsers, creating a `ProcOpts` record instead of a sum, and using `Pipes.tee` to split up the parser stream.
+- Min, mean and max are artificially limited to Kelvin for now.
+  The functions are polymorphic, I just did not have time to implement the optparse dispatch.
 - There are quite arbitrary bounds on the numbers generated; standard deviation is also quite low.
 The mean temperature on generated data tends to be within a very narrow range.
 At time of writing, unknown stations were far too prominent, flooding the data with Kelvin.
+  All just a matter of tweaking some of the parameters in `Generator`.
 - I'm pretty sure Parsec has some lazy combinators like `many1`, but Attoparsec sure doesn't.
 The input stream kept getting forced.
 This led to the use of Pipes, which ended up being very nifty for the other